 Do not skip visits with your eye care professional just because your lenses feel comfortable.
 Routine follow-up visits help prevent problems.
 Only a thorough examination by your eye care professional can determine how your eyes are responding to contact lenses.
-Early signs of a problem can be detected and treated before they can be felt by you.
+Early signs of a problem can be detected and treated before you can feel them.
+It is recommended contact lens wearers see their eye care professional twice each year, or as directed by the eye care professional.